b-venter/Matrix-Docker-install/README.md

 * Since it's running in a container we need to listen to 0.0.0.0.
 The port is only exposed on the host and put behind reverse proxy.
 * *psycopg2* is a python postgres connector that needs to be specified as it.
 * User and Password was specified when creating the [PostgreSQL container](https://github.com/b-venter/Matrix-Docker-install/blob/master/README.md#6-postgres-db-for-matrix).
-* The database refers to the host/container name of the PostgreSQL container.
+* The database 'host' parameter refers to the host/container name of the PostgreSQL container.

 **Nginx** needs to be updated `sudo vi /opt/matrix/nginx/matrix.conf` by prepending the following:
 ```